 ACC CoverPlus Extra (CPX)

-As a business owner, contractor or self-employed, you’ll be paying mandatory levies for an accident only disability insurance called CoverPlus, which is designed to cover up to 80% of your last tax year income if you’re injured and unable to work.
+As a business owner, contractor or self-employed, you have to pay ACC levies for an Accident only disability insurance called CoverPlus, which is designed to cover up to 80% of your last tax year income if you’re injured and unable to work.

 CPX is an optional agreed value income protection insurance that covers self-employed people and non-PAYE shareholder-employees that can negotiate a pre-agreed level of loss of earnings compensation.

 This way, you know exactly how much you’ll receive each week if you are injured and can’t work.
 However, compared to a private income protection policy, ACC is an expensive type of cover.